iccsw/iccsw.doc.ic.ac.uk.2017/contents/location.md

 template: page.jade
 ---

-All workshop events takes place at at 58 Princes Gate in the ["Ballroom".](http://www3.imperial.ac.uk/conferenceandevents/venues/southkensingtonvenues/58pg).
-However, the keynote talks take place in  Lecture Theatre 3 in the Blackett Building.
+All workshop events takes place in the Huxley building at 180 Queen's Gate, SW7 2AZ.
+Rooms to be announced.

-<iframe src="https://www.google.com/maps/d/embed?mid=zYEjZyEZ3Q8M.kCiw0XKfNWG4" width="740" height="320" frameborder="0" scrolling="no"
+<iframe src="https://www.google.com/maps/d/embed?mid=1wcFZOFjE8pElkASweKHdcIBNlb0" width="740" height="320" frameborder="0" scrolling="no" marginheight="0" marginwidth="0"></iframe>
-marginheight="0" marginwidth="0" ></iframe>
-<br /><small>View <a href="https://www.google.com/maps/d/embed?mid=zYEjZyEZ3Q8M.kCiw0XKfNWG4" style="color:#0000FF;text-align:left">ICCSW'15</a> in a larger map</small>
+<br /><small>View <a href="https://www.google.com/maps/d/embed?mid=1wcFZOFjE8pElkASweKHdcIBNlb0" style="color:#0000FF;text-align:left">ICCSW'17</a> in a larger map</small>

 Located in the center of London, South Kensignton Campus is well served by a public transport.